instrumentkit/InstrumentKit/doc/source/devguide/code_style.rst

 		# For SCPI-like instruments, enum_property
 		# works well to expose the enumeration.
-		# This will generate commands like ":MODE AC"
+		# This will generate commands like "MODE AC"
-		# and ":MODE DC".
+		# and "MODE DC".
-		mode = enum_property(":MODE", SomeInstrument.Mode)
+		mode = enum_property(
+		    name=":MODE",
+		    enum=SomeInstrument.Mode,
+		    doc="""
+		    And here is the docstring for this property
+		    """
+        )

 	# To set the mode is now straightforward.
 	ins = SomeInstrument.open_somehow()